vsevolodnedora/vsevolodnedora/README.md

 Postdoctoral researcher | Max Plank Institute for Gravitational Physics

-💥 I am a numerical modeler and data scientist, with experience developing multi-physics simulation and data processing tools involving computational fluid dynamics (CFD) and radiation transport.
+💥 I am a data scientist and computational astrophysicst, with experience developing multi-physics simulation and data processing tools involving computational fluid dynamics (CFD) and radiation transport.
 I have expertise in statistical data analysis, and numerical methods used in CFD and astrophysics.
 I design systems for scientific computing and data processing.
 Currently, I am working on a variety of GRB and Kilonova afterglow tools for the Max Plank Institute for Gravitational Physics in Potsdam, Germany

 <!--